Snowflake-Labs/sfquickstarts/site/sfguides/src/attaining_consumer_insights_with_snowflake_microsoft_power_bi/attaining_consumer_insights_with_snowflake_microsoft_power_bi.md

 * Load the lab data files into the storage account from github - via azure shell
 * (optional) Connect Azure Storage Explorer to the storage account to browse files

-##Preparing to Load Data & Loading Data in Snowflake

 ### 4.1 Create a blob storage account